mustafahafidi/QC-to-LH/README.md

 assocP_proof xs@(_ : _) ys zs =...
 ```

-## Exhaustive Induction
+## Semi-Exhaustive Induction

-The tool implements a heuristic to automatically generate induction hypotheses for your proofs.
-It generates all possible inductive hypotheses on your recursive (well defined) parameters.
-This heuristic works only when you use the automatic case expansion, otherwise the proof generator wouldn't be sure that you'd have a base case for your proof (thus that it terminates).
+The tool implements a tactic to automatically generate induction hypotheses for your proofs.
+It generates a set of direct inductive hypotheses on the recursive (well defined) parameters.
+This heuristic works only when you use the automatic case expansion, otherwise the proof generator wouldn't be sure that you'd have a base case for each inductive case in your proof structure.

 Suppose you want to prove the following property: